Nicholas-Riegel/csharp-react-todo-app/README.md

 3. Create end-to-end MVP deployed on AWS

 ## What is C#?
-C# is an object-oriented programming language developed by Microsoft.
-It was first released in 2000, designed by Anders Hejlsberg, and is intended to be simple, powerful, type-safe, and object-oriented.
+Although there are some similarities between C, C++ and C#, each is a distinct programming language.
+C was developed first and is primarily used for low-level programming and situations where direct hardware manipulation is necessary.
+C++ evolved from C to add object-oriented features, better type checking, and additional paradigms like generic programming.
+C# was designed by Anders Hejlsberg and first released by Microsoft in 2000.
+The language has influences from both C++ and Java.
+It was designed to be a simple, powerful, type-safe, and object-oriented language for modern industry projects.
 It is used for
 * web development,
 * desktop applications (especially for Windows),
 * mobile development,